 "My friends ask me about St. Ambrose, and I tell them it's a great school.
 All of my instructors have so much knowledge and they like to spend time with each student."

 After Payal earned her bachelor of Homeopathic Medicine and Surgery and additional certification as a lab technician, she worked for eight months as an assistant doctor at a gynecological hospital in India.

 She moved to Davenport to be with her husband and earn her degree in nursing at St. Ambrose.
-When she's not in class or labs, Payal works at Manor Care as a certified nurse assistant and cares for senior citizens.

 St. Ambrose has an excellent nursing program.
 Originally, I wanted to go to medical school.
 But medical school is a long road–eight years of schooling.
 I saw nursing as a good alternative and Ambrose felt like the right fit.

 All of the faculty members are so willing to take time to help me in any way that they can.
 And with small class sizes, there's more attention to give to each of us.

 I've learned more practical knowledge, like the theory, signs and symptoms of diseases.
 In my labs, we get hands-on experience.
 We work with the mannequins and give injections.
 We also practice with one another.
 One student is the nurse and one is the patient.
 We provide each other feedback.

 Everyone has helped me get integrated into the American culture.
 We go to the coffeehouse.
 We visit each other's homes.
 Sometimes I cook them Indian food, like rice and daal.
 I love to cook!